datarhei/restreamer/docs/references-config.md

 }
 ```

 Preset for FFmpeg.
-The selected presets depend on the incoming stream and the environmet variable for the audio setting.
+The selected presets depend on the incoming stream and the environment variable for the audio setting.
 By default, it is assumed, that
 the stream has no audio (`native_h264_no_audio`).
 If there is an audio track, `native_h264_native_audio` will be selected.
 In case the audio track
 is encoded with AAC, then the preset `native_h264_native_aac` gets selected (to fix possible errors in the audio stream).
 If the audio stream is
 not supported by the FLV container, it will be transcoded to AAC with the preset `native_h264_transcode_aac`.